 The Youth Trailblazer Award recognizes the contributions of a young leader who has made an outstanding impact in the areas of climate change, sustainable development, and human rights.
-The 2016 Youth Trailblazer Award was sponsored by American Honda Motor Co., Inc.
+The Youth Trailblazer Award is presented in partnership with American Honda Motor Co., Inc.

-Maxine Jimenez, 2015-2016 Senior Action Fellow, University of California, Santa Cruz
+Maxine Jimenez, Senior Action Fellow, Alliance for Climate Education

 Maxine Jimenez was born in San Pablo City in the Philippines.
 At the age of 8, she moved to Highland Park in Northeast Los Angeles.
 Ms. Jimenez created the School Alliance Committee in her local neighborhood council to connect her school with the surrounding community.
 Ms. Jimenez organized community clean-ups, tree care events, tree adoptions, and a green forum, and also lobbied for the environment at the California State Capitol and attended a 3-day Climate Reality Leadership Corps training in Iowa led by Al Gore.
 Towards the end of her high school career, she became a part of the nonprofit organization Young People For in order to continue her work as an activist.
 In the near future Ms. Jimenez is looking forward to engaging younger students to become active voices regarding environmental issues, and one of her long-term goals is to become an expert in creating easier ways to live sustainable lifestyles in urban settings.

 Jordan Howard, Social Good Strategist, Dell